AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/integration-with-slack.md

 /prime help - show help message

-2. Recommend
+2 - Recommend

 You can try a phrase like `show my recommendations` to get a personalized list of recommended courses, certifications and learning programs from your Adobe Captivate Prime account.

-3. Search
+3 - Search

 You can try phrases like `search for machine learning` or `search for artificial intelligence`.
 You can specify the kind of learning object using phrases like `search for machine learning certifications`, `search for artificial intelligence courses` or `search for adobe photoshop job aids`.
 You can also search within a catalog using phrases like `search for machine learning in Lynda catalog`.

-4. Deadlines
+4 - Deadlines

 Use phrase like `show my deadlines` to get a list of overdue and upcoming deadlines from your Adobe Captivate Prime account.
-You can filter out overdue or upcoming deadlines with phrases like `show my overdue deadlines` or `show my upcoming deadlines'.
+You can filter out overdue or upcoming deadlines with phrases like `show my overdue deadlines` or `show my upcoming deadlines`.